Kyagara/discord-esports/README.md

 ### Running

 Now run the bot with the flag `-register` once, this will **overwrite all guild commands** to the specified guild in the config file, after that you can run the bot without specifying any flag.

-## Updating

-When a new League of Legends patch is out, just repeat the process of gathering and normalizing the data, please try to not constantly update the data, when a new champion is out for example, check if the wiki has enough information on it to justify gathering all data again.

 ## Disclaimer